Croquet

 Croquet (/ˈkroʊkeɪ, -ki/ or /kroʊˈkeɪ/) is a sport which involves hitting wooden, plastic, or composite balls with a mallet through hoops (often called "wickets" in the United States) embedded in a grass playing court.

 The sport was codified in England in the 1860s and then spread overseas.
 However, similar games have been recorded back to the late Middle Ages.
 Today, there are several variations of the game.

-At its highest level, the game is played internationally with top players coming from Australia, England, Spain, Egypt, South Africa and the United States amongst other countries.
+At its highest level, the game is played internationally with top players coming from Australia, Egypt, England, South Africa, Spain, and the United States among other countries.

 The sport can be played equally well by men and women.
 In 2018, two international championships open to both sexes were won by women.

 Variations

 In all forms of croquet, individual players or teams take turns striking the balls, scoring points by knocking them through a hoop.
 The game ends when a player or team reaches a predetermined number of points.
 Several variations exist that differ in when and how a stroke may be legally played, when points are scored, the layout of the lawn, and the target score.
 Commonly, social games adopt further non-standard variations to adapt play to the conditions.
 In all versions, players of all ages and genders compete on equal terms and are ranked together.

 Two versions of the game are directly governed by the World Croquet Federation, which organises individual and team World Championships.
 Other regional variants which developed in parallel remain common in parts of the world.